andrewylin/snap-spectacles/Speedometer/README.md

 # Simple Speed Display Setup

-This guide shows how to set up the speed display using the simplified components that avoid the "Prefab is empty" error.
+This guide shows how to set up the speed display using the simplified components.

 ## Files Created